The Orange Holiday Festival and Tree Lighting will take place on Sunday, Dec. 5 from 3-6 p.m.

 Wandering Minstrels – The CT Yuletide Carolers will be performing from 3-5 p.m.

 One of the the newer traditions (since 2017) The Lighted Tractor Parade always pulls spectators from all corners of the festival, because of its participant’s creativity and just the fun atmosphere it provides.
-Look for the tractors to roll down Orange Center Road at 4:30 p.m.
+Look for the tractors to roll through the Center of town at 4:30 p.m.

 The town of Orange doesn’t have a friend of Santa Claus for the festival, Oh No, we have the genuine article!
 Santa Arrives at the conclusion of the lighted tractor parade.